 With a pre-Civil War history as fiery and volatile as ours, Lawrence has more than a few ghosts and haunts.
-In fact, Lawrence’s history of urban legends is exactly why Eric Kripke, creator of the cult drama, Supernatural, chose Lawrence as the birthplace of evil fighting adventurers, Sam and Dean Winchester.
+Lawrence’s history of urban legends is why Eric Kripke, creator of the cult drama, Supernatural, chose Lawrence as the birthplace of evil-fighting adventurers Sam and Dean Winchester.
 (We see you, Supernatural fans).

 Colonel Shalor Eldridge rebuilt the Eldridge hotel TWICE!
 The original Free State Hotel was attacked and burned in 1856, rebuilt then burned to the ground again during Quantrill’s Raid in 1863.
-Col. Eldridge has been making his presence felt at The Eldridge since his death, especially in room 506 which holds one of the original building’s cornerstones.
+Since his death, Col. Eldridge has been making his presence felt at The Eldridge, especially in room 506, which holds one of the original building’s cornerstones.
 (Some say the cornerstone is a portal to the spirit world.)
-Be sure to check out the picture at the front desk and decide for yourself if that’s an apparition you see in the elevator (another hot spot for paranormal activity).
+Be sure to check out the picture at the front desk and decide if that’s an apparition you see in the elevator (another hot spot for paranormal activity).
 According to legend, the Colonel’s chair has been sitting in storage, unmoved for years… but it never collects dust!

 Merchants Pub & Plate

-The building that is home to one of Lawrence’s classiest restaurants was originally built as Merchant’s National Bank in 1872.
-The staircase in the restaurant has been the place staff and diners have reported feeling an eerie presence and some report seeing an apparition on the steps.
+The building that is home to one of Lawrence’s classiest restaurants was initially built as Merchant’s National Bank in 1872.
+The staircase in the restaurant has been the place staff and diners have reported feeling an eerie presence, and some report seeing an apparition on the steps.

 Sigma Nu Fraternity

-The Victorian mansion of former Kansas governor, William Stubbs, is now the home to the University of Kansas’ chapter of the Sigma Nu Fraternity.
+The Victorian mansion of former Kansas governor William Stubbs is now the home to the University of Kansas’ chapter of the Sigma Nu Fraternity.
 Frat members throughout the decades have reported creepy encounters with a female spirit.
-Legend has it Governor Stubbs servant and rumored mistress, Virginia, hung herself in the residence and is the source of these haunts.
-The paranormal encounters include sightings of a ghostly female shape, flickering lights and the sounds of footsteps and slamming doors.
+Legend believes that Governor Stubbs's servant and rumored mistress, Virginia, hanged herself in the residence and is the source of these haunts.
+The paranormal encounters include sightings of a ghostly female shape, flickering lights, and the sounds of footsteps and slamming doors.